The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 - The seller has fulfilled all contractual obligations.

-What Should I Look Out For During the Final Inspection Before Settlement NSW?
+What Should I Look Out for During the Final Inspection Before Settlement NSW?

 Before you attend the final inspection before settlement NSW, it is important to be aware of things that you need to look out for.
 The purchaser will need to pay the costs of repairing the damage if they don’t notice it during the inspection.
+Did you already sign the contract and suddenly see a broken pipe under your sink?
+That means the seller is not liable for paying the costs for that damage.

-Now, this section will provide an outline of all the important things that you need to keep an eye out for your pre-settlement inspection checklist.
+Now, this section will provide an outline of all the important things that you need to keep an eye out for in your pre-settlement inspection checklist.

-1. Damages
+- 1. Damages

 The first thing to check in a final inspection before settlement NSW is property damage.
 You need to check if there are any significant impairments in the exteriors or interiors of the house or property.
 This can include things like a hole in the wall, broken window panes, or damaged kitchen sinks.